heig-vd-dai-course/heig-vd-dai-course/03-git-github-and-markdown/COURSE_MATERIAL.md

 git add profile/README.md

 # Commit the changes
-git commit -m "Change the title of the README file again"
+git commit -m "This change was done on branch 'this-branch-will-create-a-conflict'"
 ```

 Checkout to the branch you created earlier and try to merge the branch you just